gucci-ninja/Soft-Eng-Lecture-Notes/3B/3S03/README.md

 #### Representational Theory of Measurement
 - emiprirical relations
+    - should be able to represent attributes, manipulate them while preserving relationships
 - we understand things better by comparing them, not assigning numbers
 - observation reflects set of rules
     - we form pairs of people and define a binary relation "taller than" on them